-->

 Do you know what?
 Johnny Blaze (Nicolas Cage) should know better than to make deals with other people.
 Especially since the last deal he made involved him being turned into the hit-man from hell, Ghost Rider, by the devil named Roarke (Ciarán Hinds).

 Wow!
-I am sure that this sound's like a straight forward deal; doesn't it?
-However, I am afraid to say that there is nothing straight about forward about how this adventure then plays out.
-Quite ying-yang in fact.
+I am sure this sounds like a straightforward deal.
+Right?
+However, I am afraid to say that there is nothing straightforward about how this adventure then plays out!
+Quite yin-yang in fact.

-You see, on a bad side of things, when 'The Rider' first tracks down Danny, rather than saving him from Ray, instead Danny is snatched from his mother arms, Nadya's (Violante Placido), by Ray, and then manage to get away Scott Free.
-Whereas, on the good side of things, the second time there paths cross, 'The Rider' is able to redeem himself by returning Danny back to his Mother and kill Ray not so long after.
+You see, on the bad side of things, when 'The Rider' first tracks down Danny, rather than saving him from Ray, instead, Danny is snatched from his mother's arms, Nadya's (Violante Placido), by Ray, and then manages to get away scot-free.
+Whereas, on the good side of things, the second time their paths cross, 'The Rider' is able to redeem himself by returning Danny to his mother and killing Ray not so long after.

 Phew!
 Adventure over, right?
 Wrong.